frederic-perez/AmE-dictionary/data/dictionary.md

 __tautened__
 __tautly__
 __tautology__ _n_
-__tawdry__ _adj_ :five: [:scroll: Short for tawdry lace, a contraction of St Audrey lace.
+__tawdry__ _adj_ :six: [:scroll: Short for tawdry lace, a contraction of St Audrey lace.
 The story goes that Æthelthryth (c.
 636-679 CE), also known as Etheldreda and Audrey, loved fine silk laces in her youth.
 She died of a throat tumor which she considered a punishment for her fondness of necklaces.
 She was a queen, but later became a nun, and eventually a saint.
 Cheap laces sold in St Audrey’s Fair in Ely, England, came to be known as St Audrey lace, and eventually shrank to tawdry lace.]
 Cheap, showy, and gaudy.
 Poor, cheap quality.
+Tastelessly showy. _Syn_ flashy, garish, gaudy, gimcrack, loud, meretricious, tacky, tatty, trashy, brassy, cheap
 __tawny__ _n_ :three: A light brown to brownish orange.
 __tax break__ _n_ :two::hammer: (tax breaks)
 __tax levy__